Nine Things they do not tell you about Risk Management

 Risk technology is essential for managing risk in a complex world

-• The sheer size of human societies and economies (billions of individuals)
+• The sheer size of human societies and economies (billions of individuals) and organizational structures.

-• The combinatorial nature of human affairs which drives dimensional explosions
+• The combinatorial nature of human affairs which drives dimensional explosions when many of the underlying factors combine in long causal chains, supply chains, dependencies etc.

 Risktech

-Risk technology is thus information technology that aims to create a “digital crutch” to help us cope with economic and social complexity.
+Risk Technology is thus information technology that aims to create a “digital crutch” to help us cope with economic and social complexity.
 Its mission is to shape suitable tools to support the challenging task of capturing and delivering the information assets that can enable the risk management function.
-Risktech is not a final solution for any risk management challenges.
-It addresses most effectively some aspects of known-unknown type risks (that involve large amounts of data) by providing information processing (data, algorithms, visualization and representation tools) to enable risk analysis, risk accounting and thus (ultimately) informed risk management.

 Risk management is a young discipline with limited and fragmented scholarship

-Risk management does not yet really exist as a coherent knowledge domain or established profession in its own sake.
-It is always practiced within a sand-boxed and specific context.
-This landscape includes a few relatively more developed areas (such as financial risk management and insurance).
-These fairly developed areas concern risks that are managed professionally, typically for-profit.
+Risk Management does not really exist as an established academic knowledge domain or even as an established profession in its own sake.
+It is always practiced within a sand-boxed and specific sectoral context (e.g. financial risk management) and in many sectors may not even be labelled as such.

 Connecting The Dots